 Joint Armor features the four most essential elements for joint health: glucosamine, chondroitin sulfate, hyaluronic acid, and manganese sulfate.
 While other products feature one or two of these ingredients, Joint Armor showcases all four elements at therapeutic levels, all for the price of one supplement.
 Joint Armor includes:

 Glucosamine HCI 2500 mg

 Glucosamine sulfate 2500 mg

 Chondroitin sulfate 1200 mg

-Hyaluronic acid 100 mg
+Hyaluronic acid

-Manganese sulfate 100 mg
+Manganese sulfate

 Maintain your horse's soundness with Joint Armor.